 We were formed on July 25, 2014.
-Until September 27, 2017, we owned the Residence Inn Austin, the Springhill Suites Seattle, and a mortgage note receivable from a related party, or the MN TX II Note.
-On September 27, 2017, as a result of the closing of the Mergers, we acquired interests in twelve hotel properties and two notes receivable from related parties, which we refer to as the Moody I portfolio.
-As a result, as of December 31, 2018, we owned (1) interests in fourteen hotel properties located in six states, comprising a total of 1,941 rooms, and (2) a loan with a current principal amount of \$6,750,000 originated to an affiliate of our sponsor used to acquire a commercial property located in Katy, Texas.
-Because we owned only two hotel properties until September 27, 2017, the date of the Mergers, our results of operations for the year ended December 31, 2018 are not directly comparable to those for the year ended December 31, 2017.
+As of December 31, 2019, we owned (1) interests in fifteen hotel properties located in nine states, comprising a total of 2,123 rooms and (2) investments in marketable securities valued at \$5.9 million.
+As of December 31, 2018, we owned (1) interests in fourteen hotel properties located in nine states, comprising a total of 1,941 rooms, and (2) a loan with a current principal amount of \$6,750,000 originated to an affiliate of our sponsor used to acquire a commercial property located in Katy, Texas.
+Primarily because we did not own any notes receivable as of December 31, 2019 and we did own an investment in marketable securities valued at \$5.9 million as of December 31, 2019, our interest and dividend income for the year ended December 31, 2019 are not directly comparable to those for the year ended December 31, 2018.
 In general, we expect that our income and expenses related to our investment portfolio will increase in future periods as a result of anticipated future acquisitions of real estate and real estate-related investments.